AbdelhalemKassara/Self_Leveling_Quadcopter/README.md

 Sorry for the mess of Electrical Tape I ran out of Plexi Glass and Screws.
 Also the frame cracked so I put Electrical Tape over the screws for the motors just in case)

+I have writen 2 versions of the code Manual and SelfLevel.
+Manual you use the joystick to change the amount of power going to each motor.
+Self Level you use the joystick to change the tilt angle and the arduino does all the leveling for you.

 ## Getting Started
 These instructions will get you a flying drone.

 ### Prerequisites

 #### Parts List
   * 2 Arduinos
   * 3 10k Resistors